Because Happiness Matters

 Simplicity and Satisficing have to do with paring-down too many choices.
 It's about learning to be agreeable with what is available at the time, rather than stressing over the abundance of too many options.
 Often times we think of having a lot of freedom and choice as being a good thing, but too much choice can actually keep us preoccupied and stressed because we are constatly trying to weigh things up what will or might serve us best.
 Ever wonder why Simon Cowell always wears (basically) the same outfit every time you see him?
 He's been simplifying/satisficing so that he can spend more time focusing on his massive career, which it seems offers him access to engagement and flow...
 It's not a coincindence!

-If you'd like to discuss plans and possibilities to increase your general sense of happiness and well-being, please use the Contact Page and get in touch with me for a free consltation.
+If you feel you'd like to discuss plans and possibilities to increase your general sense of happiness and well-being, please use the Contact Page and get in touch with me for a free consltation.

 Personal assistance, resources, information, and inspiration for your personal development.
 Increase your happiness; learn and practice mindfulness; get support through counselling; get life coaching to help you achieve your goals.
 Find your best possible self and do everything you can to be that person.